You Google your company and BAM! Everything changes. How is this affecting prospects? Are sales ...

 The registration of domains and the hosting of websites are part of an important global industry similar to real estate markets in terms of supply and demand.
 Choosing and registering appropriate domain names are crucial activities for search engine optimization (SEO) and reputation management firms.

 Domain Name Server or DNS Propagation is the process of distributing a newly-registered domain name, its Internet Protocol (IP) address and registration details across the World Wide Web.

 Along with Web servers, domain name servers (DNS) form the backbone of the Internet.
-During the DNS propagation process, millions DNS servers around the world are updated with information about new domains.
+During the DNS propagation process, millions of DNS servers around the world are updated with information about new domains.

 It usually takes 24 hours after registration for a domain to be fully accessible from just about any Internet-connected device with a modern browser.
-This does not means that a site will be automatically indexed and ranked by Google at that time; search engine optimization (SEO) is a process that takes considerably more time.
+This does not mean that a site will be automatically indexed and ranked by Google at that time; search engine optimization (SEO) is a process that takes considerably more time.

 A Domain Name Server or DNS is a special computer configured to store databases that communicate with root servers, which are the systems that handle top-level domains (TLD) like .com and .org.

 Translating the alphanumeric strings of website names into Internet Protocol (IP) address formats is an invisible process handled by the DNS computers assigned to all Internet-connected devices.
 This process is handled millions of times a day by interconnected computers specially designed to perform this task.

 The DNS system is hierarchical, and in some countries is handled by a central government office.
 DNS computers are typically found in the server farms of Internet Service Providers (ISPs) and companies that offer domain registration services.

 A Domain Squatter is an individual or business entity that registers a domain name that may fall under the protection of trademark laws with the intent of turning future profits when someone expresses interest in purchasing it.